remix-run/remix-website/data/posts/remix-heart-vite.md

 For us, Vite made framework development fun again.
 We’re excited to be the first major React framework to use Vite, and we’re proud to announce that Remix and Shopify will now be sponsoring Vite!

-Vite is an amazing project and we're grateful to the Vite team for their work.
+Vite is an amazing project and we’re grateful to the Vite team for their work.
 Special thanks to [Matias Capeletto (patak), Arnaud Barré, and Bjorn Lu from the Vite team][vite-team] for their guidance.

-The Remix community was quick to explore Vite support and we're grateful for their contributions:
+The Remix community was quick to explore Vite support and we’re grateful for their contributions:

 - [Discussion: Consider using Vite][consider-using-vite]
 - [remix-kit][remix-kit]